IoTPlay/homedig2/README.md

     a. **dig2Msgr** using Telegram not completed yet.
 We have draft system working here.
     b. **Rules Engine** not completed yet.
 Previous versions had working models.

+## H. Credits

+- The fantastic community at https://discourse.nodered.org for all the help.

+- For the ideas and subflow on having a syslog front-end, from Chris in Berlin https://github.com/Christian-Me/node-red-contrib-home/tree/master/Node-RED/syslog